Explore the various green spaces in and around Wake Forest Innovation Quarter located in downtown Winston-Salem.

 The southern part of the trail extends 1.2 miles from the north side of East Third Street in the Innovation Quarter to Research Parkway near Business 40, then southward to Rams Drive and East Salem Avenue.

-The northern portion of the greenway will run north from the East Third Street pedestrian bridge to Martin Luther King Jr. Drive at the north end of the Innovation Quarter for an additional xx miles.
+The northern portion of the greenway will run north from the East Third Street pedestrian bridge to Martin Luther King Jr. Drive at the north end of the Innovation Quarter.

 Long Branch Trail will eventually extend past Rams Drive south on Research Parkway and link up with the Salem Creek Greenway, which connects with Salem Lake.
 Once the trail is complete it will be a 20-mile loop from the north end of the Innovation Quarter around Salem lake and back.